miyamok/epsilonproofchecker/README.md

 A reason is either a name of an axiom, an assumption, or an inference rule which may come with an additional parameters.
 A tag is a reference name, which is a string starting with <code>#</code>, given to the proof step, which can be used to point this proof step later on.

-The follwoing variable names, constant names, and predicate names are available.
+The follwoing variable names, constant names, and predicate names are available by default.

 Kind | Names
 --- | ---